sbrudz/accelerate-metrics/README.md

 - [ ] Capture degraded service events from GitHub issues
 - [ ] MTTR graph
 - [ ] Change/Fail graph
-- [ ] better error handling/messages if a commit doesn't exist in the git history
+- [x] better error handling/messages if a commit doesn't exist in the git history
-- [ ] convert to a github action so that the report can be generated regularly
+- [x] convert to a github action so that the report can be generated regularly
 - [ ] Capture degraded service events from Heroku rollbacks
-- [ ] Capture degraded service events from Sentry API
+- [x] show releases per day as a histogram on the Deploy Frequency chart

 Possible new features:

-- [ ] show releases per day as a histogram on the Deploy Frequency chart
 - [ ] show lead times per release on the Lead Time chart